nikolaymoshenskiy/tallinn-map-arcgis-sdk/README.md

 ### 4. **Search by Address**
-  - The Search by Address bar allows finding specific buildings by entering their address.
+  - The Search by Address bar allows finding and pinpointing specific buildings by entering their address.
 It searches for the entered address within the buildings layer.
 However, since not all buildings are represented on the map, some specific addresses might be missing from the results.

 ![Alt text](./images/search.png)